2024 Legislative Recap

 During last year's session, House Resolution 519 established a House Study Committee on Fishing Access to Freshwater Resources to provide clarity around public access to particular freshwater rivers in Georgia and the rights of landowners with adjacent properties.

-The Study Committee focused much of its efforts on addressing questions and concerns regarding Senate Bill 115, which passed during the closing hours of the 2023 Legislative Session, and addressing the issues that led to the bill's introduction.
+The Study Committee focused much of its efforts on addressing questions and concerns regarding Senate Bill 115, which passed during the closing hours of the 2023 Legislative Session and addressing the issues that led to the bill's introduction.
 Senate Bill 115 added a new subsection to the Georgia code as it relates to the rights of adjoining landowners in navigable streams.

 After holding four hearings across the state during the interim, the Study Committee issued an 8-page report with the recommendations to House Speaker Jon Burns.